-Diabetic Neuropathy Pain (DNP) is a debilitating complication of diabetes that arises from nerve damage caused by prolonged (1) hyperglycemia It is characterized by persistent and severe pain, often described as burning, stabbing, or tingling, that significantly impacts patients' physical and (2) psychological well-being Affecting 50% up to of individuals with diabetes, DNP represents a critical challenge in diabetes management due to its chronic nature and resistance to conventional pain treatments (3).
-The pathophysiology of DNP involves complex mechanisms, including metabolic dysregulation, oxidative stress, inflammatory and processes, which lead to peripheral nerve dysfunction (4).
+Diabetic Neuropathy Pain (DNP) is a debilitating complication of diabetes that arises from nerve damage caused bv prolonged hyperglycemia (1) It is characterized by persistent and severe pain, often described as burning, stabbing, or tingling, significantly that impacts patients' physical and well-being (2) psychological Affecting to 50% of up individuals with diabetes, DNP represents a critical challenge in diabetes management due to its chronic nature and resistance to conventional pain treatments (3).
+The pathophysiology of DNP involves complex mechanisms, including metabolic dysregulation, oxidative stress, and inflammatory processes, which lead to peripheral nerve dysfunction (4).
 While these biological factors are central to the onset of pain, the experience of DNP is profoundly influenced by psychological and emotional aspects (5).
-Individuals with DNP often experience comorbid conditions such as depression, anxiety. and stress, which exacerbate the perception of pain and hinder effective management (6) This interplay between physical and psychological symptoms highlights the need holistic approaches for treatment (7).
+Individuals with DNP often experience comorbid conditions such as depression, anxiety. and stress, which exacerbate the perception of pain and hinder effective management (6) This interplay between physical and psychological symptoms underscores the need for holistic treatment approaches (7)

-Characterized by persistent, severe pain, and psychological challenges, including depression, anxiety, and stress often accompany it (8).
-Among these psychological factors, Recurrent Negative Thoughts (RNT) defined as repetitive, intrusive,

-Copyright© 2018, TMU Press.
-This open-access article is published under the terms of the Creative Commons Attribution-Noncommercial 4.0 International License which permits Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) under the Attribution-Noncommercial terms and uncontrollable patterns of negative thinking-play a pivotal role in exacerbating the experience of pain and contributing to emotional distress (9).
+Characterized by persistent, severe pain, and psychological challenges, including depression, anxiety, and stress, often accompany it (8).
+Among these psychological factors, Recurrent Negative Thoughts (RNT) defined as repetitive, intrusive, and uncontrollable patterns of negative thinking-play a pivotal role in exacerbating the experience of pain and contributing to emotional distress (9).
 These thoughts often revolve around themes of hopelessness, selfdoubt, and fear, creating a vicious cycle that intensifies both physical and psychological suffering (10).
 Recurrent Negative Thoughts are a common cognitive phenomenon in chronic pain conditions, including DNP (11).
 It encompasses processes like rumination, worry, and catastrophizing, which have been shown to heighten pain perception and hinder effective coping strategies (12).
 For individuals with DNP, RNT can amplify their pain sensitivity, reduce their ability to manage symptoms, and interfere with adherence to treatment regimens (13).
 Furthermore, these negative cognitive patterns are closely linked to increased emotional dysregulation, further complicating the management of chronic pain (14).
 Anxiety Sensitivity (AS), defined as the fear of anxiety-related sensations stemming from the belief that they signify harm or danger, has been identified as a crucial factor influencing the experience of chronic pain (15).
 AS heightens emotional and physiological responses to pain, intensifying its perception and broadening its impact on daily life.
 This heightened sensitivity is particularly significant in chronic pain conditions such as DNP (16).
-For individuals with elevated pain AS, normal sensations may be misinterpreted as indicators of serious or worsening health issues, triggering a cycle of fear and avoidance (17).
+For individuals with elevated As, sensations normal pain may be misinterpreted as indicators of severe or worsening health issues, triggering a cycle of fear and avoidance (17).
 This cycle exacerbates psychological distress, promotes hypervigilance, and fosters maladaptive behaviors, all of which amplify the subjective experience of pain (18).
 Over time, these effects contribute to poor emotional adjustment, reduced physical activity, and a diminished quality of life (19).
 While the relationship between AS and chronic pain is welldocumented in other conditions, its specific role in DNP has not been thoroughly explored (20).
 Evidence suggests that AS may worsen the psychological burden of DNP by increasing tendencies toward worry, catastrophizing, and other maladaptive cognitive responses to pain (21).
 Consequently, targeting AS in individuals with DNP offers a promising opportunity to improve both psychological and physical outcomes (22).